GovTechSG/seed-documentation/faqs/common-issues-while-enrolling-with-microsoft-endpoint-manager.md

-# Common issues while enrolling in to Microsoft Endpoint Manager
+# Common issues while enrolling in to Microsoft Intune

   <details>
   <summary>1.
-While onboarding to Microsoft Endpoint Manager, I get an error message, "Could not download the identity profile from the Encrypted Profile Service.
+While onboarding to Microsoft Intune, I get an error message, "Could not download the identity profile from the Encrypted Profile Service.
 The credentials within the Device Enrolment profile may have expired."</summary>

-  One of the possible reasons could be that your device was earlier onboarded to Microsoft Endpoint Manager by a different user and was not offboarded properly during the pre-onboarding steps.
+  One of the possible reasons could be that your device was earlier onboarded to Microsoft Intune by a different user and was not offboarded properly during the pre-onboarding steps.

   To confirm if that is the case, raise a [Support Request][raise-support-request] with your device serial number.

-  The SEED team can verify if your device was previously enrolled to Microsoft Endpoint Manager under a different user.
-If this is confirmed, choose on the following to offboard it from Microsoft Endpoint Manager and then retry onboarding your device to SEED.
+  The SEED team can verify if your device was previously enrolled to Microsoft Intune under a different user.
+If this is confirmed, choose on the following to offboard it from Microsoft Intune and then retry onboarding your device to SEED.

   - If you are a Windows user, refer to [SEED offboarding guide for Windows users][seed-offboarding-steps-for-windows].